jazzdan/CloudCount/public/layouts/README.md

 ## Specification Deviations
 Obviously, venturing away from a Java Applet and undertaking a browser based solution necessitates some potentially drastic UI changes.

-### Single Window
-In most practical situations, browser based apps should limited to a single unified window.
+1. **Single Window** - In most practical situations, browser based apps should limited to a single unified window.
 However, that window presents a larger canvas than the smaller panels in the spec, meaning there is more space to present more information in a useful and logically juxtaposed arrangement.

-### Change Tracking
+2. **Change Tracking** - ch-ch-ch-changes!